 Definition

-ROASor return on advertising spend, is a measure of the effectiveness of advertising campaigns.
-It measures the net income generated by a campaign in relation to the costs of the campaign.
+ROAS, or return on advertising spend, is a measure of the effectiveness of advertising campaigns.
+It measures the net revenue generated by a campaign in relation to the cost of the campaign.

 Advantages

 ROAS is a simple but very effective way to measure campaigns.
-It allows the user to evaluate the profitability of a campaign by comparing returns and costs.
-It is a very useful tool to assess the efficiency of campaigns and to see if a campaign is delivering a good return on investment.
+It allows the user to evaluate the profitability of a campaign by comparing the returns and costs.
+It is a very useful tool to evaluate the efficiency of campaigns and see if a campaign is giving a good return.

 Disadvantages